OneKeyHQ/documents/docs/Extension/02-API Reference/ethereum-provider.md

 ethereum.on('connect', handler: (connectInfo: ConnectInfo) => void);
 ```

-The MetaMask provider emits this event when it first becomes able to submit RPC requests to a chain.
+The OneKey provider emits this event when it first becomes able to submit RPC requests to a chain.
 We recommend using a `connect` event handler and the [`ethereum.isConnected()` method](#ethereum-isconnected) in order to determine when/if the provider is connected.

 ### disconnect